usnistgov/feasst/plugin/morph/README.rst

 ***************
-Growth expanded
+Morph
 ***************

-This plugin is for growth expanded ensemble simulations.
+This plugin is for morphing particle types, including example ensemble simulations.

 .. toctree::